 Q: Where should I move my money as I get closer to retirement?

 A: The closer you are to your last day at work, the safer you want to play it with your investments, particularly the money you've allocated to cover your first years of expenses.
-Safety first!
-But don't suddenly move all your money into your checking account.
-Instead, make sure you have the cash on hand to cover your costs for year one.
-For years two to five, consider bonds or certificates of deposit that mature when you need the dough.
-After that, depending on your risk tolerance, consider having a chunk of your portfolio in dividend-paying stocks.
-Energy companies (like ExxonMobil
+Safety first, everyone!
+But that doesn't mean cashing out all your stocks and shoving the dough into your checking account.
+So consider an asset-allocation plan that allows you to:

 Q: How will I be able to afford to send my kid to college?